grpc/proposal/A1-http-connect-proxy-support.md

     hook for name rewriting)

-C-Core checks the following places to determine the HTTP proxy to use, stopping at the first one that is set: 1. `GRPC_ARG_HTTP_PROXY` channel arg 2.
+C-Core checks the following places to determine the HTTP proxy to use, stopping at the first one that is set:

+1.  `GRPC_ARG_HTTP_PROXY` channel arg
-`grpc_proxy environment` variable 3. `https_proxy` environment variable 4.
+2.  `grpc_proxy environment` variable
+3.  `https_proxy` environment variable
-`http_proxy` environment variable If none of the above are set, then no HTTP proxy will be used.
+4.  `http_proxy` environment variable

+If none of the above are set, then no HTTP proxy will be used.

-C-Core then checks the follows places to exclude traffic destined to listed hosts from going through the proxy determined above, again stopping at the first one that is set: 1. `no_grpc_proxy` environment variable 2. `no_proxy` environment variable
+If an HTTP proxy to be used is found, C-Core then checks the follows places to exclude traffic destined to listed hosts from going through the proxy determined above, again stopping at the first one that is set:

+1.  `no_grpc_proxy` environment variable
+2.  `no_proxy`environment variable

+If none of the above are set, then the previously found HTTP proxy is used.

+### Go

 In Go, this functionality is being provided via a custom dialer:

 -   [grpc/grpc-go#1098](https://github.com/grpc/grpc-go/pull/1098)

+### Java

 In Java for case 1, Java's `java.net.ProxySelector` is observed and usable starting in v1.11.0. `ProxySelector` is generally configured with the Java